 - Remove all belongings

-- Ensure all refuse is collected or removed from the property
+- Ensure all general waste, recycling and food waste are collected or removed from the property

 - Leave the oven to a normal domestically-cleaned standard

 A car normally isn’t necessary for getting around as almost all our houses are under 20 minutes by foot of anywhere you’d need to go.
 It is possible however to keep one or more vehicles.

 Cardiff Council will grant two Residents’ Parking Permits per household and one Visitor Permit.
 These are priced at £7.50 for the first permit and £30 each for further permits.
 A permit lasts for 12 months and shorter durations are available with pro-rata pricing.

 For temporary parking — e.g. for moving in/out — all streets have some limited unrestricted parking.
 Some houses are also situated on streets where there are no restrictions to parking.
 Please check with our team in the run-up to your tenancy.

 Feel free to contact us — we’re available on the phone, by email, through social media, or arrange to meet us at our office where we can talk you through everything.